Schlarga/DVA222/README.md

 # DVA222
-Assignment files for the course DVA222 Objektorienterad  programmering (2025)
+Assignment files for the MDU course DVA222 - "Objektorienterad  programmering" (2025)